Lu Kejian

-Lu Kejian (卢克俭; born 1932) is an ethnic Tibetan People's Republic of China politician.
+Lu Kejian (卢克俭; 1932 – 12 January 2026) was an ethnic Tibetan People's Republic of China politician.

 Early life

 In 1932, Lu was born in Jonê County, Gansu province, China.

 Career

 Lu started his political career as leader of the Bairi Tibetan Autonomous County in his home province.
 He served as People's Congress Chairman of his home province.
-He was a delegate to the 7th National People's Congress, 8th National People's Congress (1993-1998) and the 9th National People's Congress (1998-2003).
+He was a delegate to the 7th National People's Congress, 8th National People's Congress (1993–1998) and the 9th National People's Congress (1998–2003).